katiemorrisfx/KMFX-scripts/docs/kmfx_reshapeOverride.md

 ## KMFX_reshapeOverride Documentation

-This script allows you to override the toggling of the Reshape tool with the Magnetic tool (avoiding entering on the Magnetic)
+This script allows you to override the toggling of the Reshape tool with the Magnetic tool (avoiding entering on the Magnetic).
-Magnetic mode will still be acessible but you need to click with the mouse on the toolbar.
+Magnetic mode will still be accessible, but you need to click with the mouse on the toolbar.

 Steps: